samuelsmal/Tutorials/00 - Intro to Tools/README.md

 * To shut down the server, close the window on your browser, then do CTRL+C in the terminal.

 * IF you later have warnings about missing fonts, in Ubuntu the missing fonts are in `fonts-humor-sans` (to install them: `sudo apt install fonts-humor-sans`).
-You may also have to clean `matplotlib`'s font cache (~/.cache/matplotlib/) and restart your current jupyter session, for matplotlib to take notice of the changes.
+You may also have to clean `matplotlib`'s font cache (~/.cache/matplotlib/) and restart your current Jupyter session, for matplotlib to take notice of the changes.

 ## Part 2: Overview of Jupyter notebooks

-In this tutorial we explore the functionalities of the Jupyter Notebooks.
+In this tutorial we explore the functionalities of the Jupyter notebooks.
 In this repository you can find the notebook we use during the tutorial.

 Credits to [saloot](https://github.com/saloot) and [Michele Catasta](https://github.com/pirroh), on whose material this version is based.